AliaksandrChachura/nodejs2025Q2-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+### Swagger Documentation

+The Swagger documentation provides an interactive API testing interface where you can:
+- View all available endpoints with detailed descriptions
+- See request/response schemas and examples
+- Test API endpoints directly from the browser
+- Understand data validation rules and error responses

+For more information about OpenAPI/Swagger, please visit https://swagger.io/.

 ## Testing

 After application running open new terminal and enter: